aws/aws-cli/README.md

-# AWS CLI v1-to-v2 Upgrade Linter
+# AWS CLI v1-to-v2 Migration Tool

 A CLI tool that lints bash scripts for AWS CLI v1 usage and updates them to avoid breaking changes introduced in AWS CLI v2.
 Not all breaking changes can be detected statically,